mustaphaasbbar/wallcolours/README.md

 A simple tool so set system colours from the wallpaper image.
 Simply run make to compile.

 To run:
-	./wallcolour /path/to/image > myname.colors
+	./wallcolour

-then copy myname.colors to .kde/share/apps/color-schemes
+then look for 'Wallpaper' in Color Scheme in System Settings.